 Program description: Building the Future is an outreach activity of the Iowa Alpha Chapter of Tau Beta Pi – The Engineering Honor Society.
 The event brings middle school students and their teachers to the ISU campus to experience hands-on engineering.
 Activities are based around the scenario of a tornado hitting a small town and what engineers can do to help.
 Following a general session at the beginning of the day, the students will undertake 4 different activities all specially designed to introduce them to various types of engineering:

-(ii) using popsicle sticks and brass fasteners, they build a bridge to replace one destroyed in the tornado that allows an ambulance to cross a ravine,
+(ii) Using popsicle sticks and brass fasteners, they built a bridge to replace one destroyed in the tornado that allows an ambulance to cross a ravine.

-(iii) using popsicle sticks, plastic spoons and other materials they build a wind energy generator to provide power for the emergency efforts
+(iii) Using popsicle sticks, plastic spoons and other materials they built a wind energy generator to provide power for the emergency efforts.

-(iv) using groundwater models they investigate how chemical spills or other pollution might affect the ground water and water supply for the town.
+(iv) Using groundwater models they investigated how chemical spills or other pollution might affect the ground water and water supply for the town.

-The day concludes with a general session about what they learned that engineers do.
+The day concluded with a general session about what they learned that engineers do.

-Activities: Groups of students rotate between the 4 activities, each of which lasts about 45 minutes.
+Activities: Groups of students rotated between the 4 activities, each of which lasted about 45 minutes.

-Location: Activities will take place in Sukup Hall Atrium and rooms 1215 and 3223 and Howe Hall – room 1380.
+Location: Activities took place in the Sukup Hall Atrium and room 1215, and Howe Hall Atrium and room 1380.

-Parent Permission Agreement: To participate in Building the Future the following agreement needs to be completed and signed by the student’s parent/guardian and brought to event (pdf)
+Parent Permission Agreement: To participate in Building the Future the following agreement had to be completed and signed by the student’s parent/guardian and brought to event (pdf)